FOURTH QUARTER 2024

 +

-In Australia, fundamentals still remain sound despite the prospect of the economy slowing.
-We remain overweight credit, particularly short-dated holdings, with a preference for select REITs and utility/infrastructure assets that have regulated resets.
+In Australia, fundamentals remain sound despite the economy slowing due to defensive positioning.
+We maintain an overweight in credit, particularly within short-dated holdings, with a preference for select REITs and utility/infrastructure assets that have regulated resets.
 We also favor senior unsecured major bank and foreign national champion bank issuance.

 High-Yield (HY) Corporate Credit